 Treat Your Dog For Fleas, Ticks and Mosquitoes

-Hiking is an easy way pick up bug bites.
+Hiking is an easy way to pick up bug bites.
 While most of the insects you’ll encounter in the wild are relatively harmless to you and your dog, some can be outright lethal—particularly ticks and mosquitoes.
 Ticks can transfer a number of serious diseases to your dog, and mosquitoes bites can lead to deadly heartworm disease.

 Treating your dog with a naturally sourced insecticide and repellent is the best way to keep bugs off your pet when hiking.
 Choosing a non-toxic alternative to chemical pesticides is important, as most insecticides—even those specifically marketed to dogs—contain toxins that are dangerous for people, pets and the environment.
 In addition to treating your dog’s coat, try soaking a bandana in a naturally sourced repellent and tying it around their neck for added protection against fleas, ticks and mosquitoes.